Hamza-farid/SQL-for-DATA-Science/demo-1/helping_file.md

 - structure button on top
 - insert button
 - browse button to check what u have inserted
-- search button : there u can put values to search whther its availablle or not -
+- search button : there u can put values to search whether its availablle or not -